rodrigo-sillva/rodrigo-sillva/README.md

 # 💫 About Me:
 ✨ Hi, I'm Rodrigo!
-I'm so glad to meet ya.<br>🔭 I’m currently I'm being an English teacher and talking a little bit about web development.<br>🌱 I’m currently learning Java and C#, I'm also honing my skills in HTML and, CSS, and JavaScript.<br>⚡ Fun fact 'bout me: I'm a fun person and I end up make the work or study I turn the environment I'm participating in into something fun.
+I'm so glad to meet ya.<br>🔭 I’m currently I'm being an English teacher and talking a little bit about web development.<br>🌱 I’m currently learning Java and C#, I'm also honing my skills in HTML and, CSS, and JavaScript.<br>⚡ Fun fact 'bout me: I'm a fun person and I ended up doing work or studying making it a relaxed and fun environment.

 ## 🌐 Socials: